-Therefore, for case when y is an interior point of π we can take the generous bound $m \leq (14\lambda + 2)^2$.
-The case when y is an end point of π is completely analogous - even a bit easier, so we omit the details for that case.
+Therefore, for the case when y is an interior point of $\pi$ we can take the generous bound $m \le (14\lambda + 2)^2$ .
+The case when y is an end point of $\pi$ is completely analogous-even a bit easier, so we omit the details for that case.

-A basic consequence of the "No Crowded Annulus" lemma is that a vertex v of a MSC with a large number of neighbors must have some neighbor that is very close to v; in fact, it must be exponentially close.
+A basic consequence of the "no crowded annulus" lemma is that a vertex v of a MSC with a large number of neighbors must have some neighbor that is very close to v; in fact, it must be exponentially close.